Best Exercise for Liver Disease

 • Weight Management: Exercise aids in maintaining a healthy weight, which is vital for preventing and managing liver disease.

-• Enhanced Mood: Physical activity releases endorphins, helping to reduce stress and improve your mood, which can be beneficial for those coping with chronic illnesses.
+• Enhanced Mood: Physical activity releases endorphins, helping to reduce stress and improve your mood, which can be beneficial for those coping with chronic liver disease illnesses.

 • Stronger Immune System: Regular exercise can help boost your immune system, making it easier for your body to fight off infections and illnesses.